NingWang1990/NingWang1990.github.io/_portfolio/porfolio-1.md

 We employ the physics-informed neural network (Raissi et al., J. Comput.
 Phys.
 2019) in this project.
 As the name dictates, the neural network is informed with physics via the loss function,

 <img src="https://render.githubusercontent.com/render/math?math=%5Cmathrm%7BLoss%7D%20%3D%20%5Csum_%7Bn%3D1%7D%5EN%20%5Cleft%7C%20%5Cphi(t%5En%2C%20x%5En%2C%20y%5En)%20-%20%5Cphi%5En%20%5Cright%7C%5E2%20%2B%20%5Csum_%7Bn%3D1%7D%5EN%20%5Cleft%7C%5Cmathrm%7BEqn%7D(%5Cphi(t%5En%2Cx%5En%2Cy%5En))%20%5Cright%7C%5E2">
-where the first term is the data fidelity term that penalizes discrepancy between output of neural network and data, and the second term is the penalty term that penalizes inequality of the equation (Allen-Cahn equation in our case).
-In this work, the physics is the phase-field model that describes kinetics of phase transitions.
+where the first term is the data fidelity term that penalizes discrepancy between output of neural network and data, and the second term is the penalty term that penalizes inequality of the equation.
+In our case, the physics we want to learn is the phase-field model that describes kinetics of phase transitions.
+We simply plug the Allen-Cahn equation into the loss function.
 A schematic diagram of thie neural network is shown in the plot at the top of this webpage.

 ## Results
 The main result of this work is shown in the plot at the top of this webpage.
 The result with better resolution can be visualized [here](https://drive.google.com/file/d/1QyNy-73R8cHTt2BE9qUn5ptpvA2tau5Q/view).